elisoncrum/piipan/docs/quick-start-guide-states.md

 1. Export participant data in plain text from your eligibility system to CSV.
 1. Transform the plain text CSV to the Bulk Upload CSV format, in accordance with the PII de-identification specification.
 1. Integrate with the Bulk Upload API to submit the CSV to the NAC using the `/upload` operation.
-1. Integrate with the Duplicate Participation API to conduct searches, de-identifying applicant PII, before making the `/find_matches` call.
+1. Integrate with the Duplicate Participation API to conduct searches, de-identifying applicant PII before making the `/find_matches` call.

 ## Environments